ibm-cloud-docs/containers/cs_storage_block.md

    To change the IOPS from the CLI, you must also change the size of your block storage.
 If you want to change only the IOPS, but not the size, you must [request the IOPS change from the console](/docs/infrastructure/BlockStorage?topic=BlockStorage-adjustingIOPS).
    {: note}

 3. Edit the PVC and add the new size in the `spec.resources.requests.storage` section of your PVC.
-Make sure that the new size does not exceed the maximum capacity that is set by your storage class.
+You can change to a greater size only up to the maximum capacity that is set by your storage class.
+You cannot downsize your existing storage.
 To see available sizes for your storage class, see [Deciding on the block storage configuration](/docs/containers?topic=containers-block_storage#block_predefined_storageclass).
    ```
    kubectl edit pvc <pvc_name>
    ```